MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/create-swap-file-linux-vm.md

 ## Create a SWAP partition

 You can create a SWAP partition by using one of the options below.
+When a SWAP partition is created, a swap file is also created on it.

 <details>
 <summary>Option 1: Create a SWAP partition under the resource or custom disk path by scripts</summary>